malinganloria/drone-image-analysis-deep-learning-project/README.md

 3. Run this command on your terminal `python extract.py`
     - This should generate a csv file that contains the extracted data from the drone image in a directory named model.
 4. Go to that directory by typing `cd model`
-5. Run this command `dnn.py` to build and train the deep learning regression model.
+5. Run this command `python dnn.py` to build and train the deep learning regression model.
     - This should generate logs containing the loss and mean absolute error of each epoch during training.
 The values are displayed automatically in the terminal.
 6. For a better visualization, run this command: `tensorboard --logdif=logs/` and enter this URL `http:localhost:6006` using any browser.

+Each script has its own documentation.
 To improve the development of the programs, you can always refer to online documentations.

 ### About the Developers